 NOTE: These instructions apply to all mower decks with gear-driven blades.
-Refer to Mower Deck Spindle Lubrication on this page for all mower decks with belt-driven blades.
+Refer to DS52 Mower Deck Lubrication on page 55 for the DS52 deck with belt-driven blades.
+Refer to Mower Deck Spindle Lubrication on page 55 for mower decks with belt-driven blades.